Requesting information from the government (WOO request)

 - regional water authorities

-- public-law organisations (such as statutory bodies or universities)
+- public-law organisations (such as statutory bodies and universities)

-In your WOO request you explain as precisely as possible what you want information about.
-The government (organisation) then has 4 weeks to process your request.
-If you request a lot of information or complex information, the government can take at most 2 more weeks to respond to your WOO request.
+In your WOO request you explain as precisely as possible what information you want.
+The public authority then has 4 weeks to process your request.
+If you request a lot of information or complex information, the government can take at most 2 weeks extra to respond.
+In some situations the public authority can make arrangements with you to allow more time.

 Costs of a WOO request